BBK-Mobility/Jumio3.5.0/README.md

 Official Jumio Mobile SDK plugin for Apache Cordova

-This plugin is compatible with version 3.5.0 of the Jumio SDK.
+This plugin is compatible with version 2.12.0 of the Jumio SDK.
+This is the final update to the Cordova plugin — future SDK compatibility can not be guaranteed.
 If you have questions, please reach out to your Account Manager or contact Jumio Support at support@jumio.com or https://support.jumio.com

 ## Compatibility
 With this release, we only ensure compatibility with the latest Cordova versions and plugins.
 At the time of this release, the following minimum versions are supported:
-* Cordova: 9.0.0
+* Cordova: 7.1.0
-* Cordova Android: 8.1.0
+* Cordova Android: 6.4.0
-* Cordova iOS: 5.0.1
+* Cordova iOS: 4.5.3

 ## Setup